 The world has witnessed a constant rise in the population of migrants.
 Their number is now estimated to have reached around 1,000 million with an international migrant population of 258 million in 2017.
 Most of the international migrants live in Asia (80 million) followed by Europe (78 million) and North America (58 million), according to the International Migration Report, 2017.
 Throughout history, there has been migration from rural to urban and from one country to another.
 The primary reason for those migrations was people’s expectation for better quality of life.
 The phenomenon of migration and development is interrelated and contributory.
 Different and unexpected situations in many countries mainly due to conflicts have also caused the influx of migrants to different regions of the world.
 Migrants have unique health issues.
 The health issue of Nepali migrant workers who go to the Gulf Cooperation Council (GCC) members and Malaysia is unique and has many dimensions.

+Priority Owing to vulnerabilities of migrant workers and their inherent predisposition to both physical and mental health in their destination countries have a profound impact even after their return to home.
+There are limited numbers of studies about the health problems of migrant workers from Nepal.
+Therefore, research studies are needed to prioritise the health needs of the labour migrants as well as age and cause-specific detail data on the morbidity and mortality of the migrants so as to develop appropriate strategies to prevent unnatural deaths in the coming days.
 The Government of Nepal has prioritised migration health at its recent national health policy, 2076 with the provisions of pre-medical checkup, a medical check-up at the destination countries and health check-up after their return.
 It has also provisions of providing preventive health services and increasing their access to curative services at the destination countries and developing migration health information systems.
 In this context, all stakeholders from the government to manpower agencies to recruiting agencies should come together to effectively implement migration health policies, guidelines and strategies to improve the well-being of migrants both at the destination countries as well as at home.

 (Prof. Lohani is the Founder and Academic Director of Nobel College and can be reached at email@example.com)